microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Python dockerfile in app](19-dockerfile.png)

-We technically didn’t need to use the Remote – Containers: Add Development Container Configuration Files… command- we could have created a .devcontainer folder and added a .devcontainer.json and Dockerfile to it.
+We technically didn’t need to use the **Remote – Containers: Add Development Container Configuration Files…** command- we could have created a .devcontainer folder and added a `devcontainer.json` and Dockerfile to it.
 The great part of the Remote – Containers extension is that it has configuration files setup for us so that we can simply call a command and save even more time.

 ### Editing Components

 It’s a smooth process to [make changes and customize](https://code.visualstudio.com/docs/remote/containers#_configuration-edit-loop) your container configuration files.

-You add the necessary configuration files (i.e. devcontainer.json), edit or customize them if you want, reopen your source code in the container, and that’s it!
+You add the necessary configuration files (i.e. `devcontainer.json`), edit or customize them if you want, reopen your source code in the container, and that’s it!

 This process, including error-handling, is expressed by the chart below: